opener-project/tokenizer/reference.md

 The access to these services and other environment variables can be configured using a .opener-daemons-env file in the home directory of the current user.

-It is also possible to provide the environment variables directly to the deamon.
+It is also possible to provide the environment variables directly to the daemon.

 For example: